Alex Rackley

-Early life and education
+Early life

 Rackley was born and raised in Jacksonville, Florida.
 He was one of eight siblings and grew up in the Mixon Town neighborhood.
 He attended Stanton Vocational High School before dropping out.

-Career

 In 1968, Rackley left his home state of Florida and moved to New York City.
-There, he became involved with the Black Panther Party, but his role seems to have been limited to giving classes in martial arts.
+There, he became involved with the Black Panther Party, but his role was limited to giving classes in martial arts.

+Black Panther Party

 By the late 1960s, the Black Panther Party for Self-Defense knew that they were a primary target of local and federal law enforcement officials, who sought to infiltrate the movement with informants.
 In September 1968, FBI Director J. Edgar Hoover described the Black Panthers as the "greatest threat to the internal security of the country."
-By 1969, the Black Panthers were the primary target of the FBI's COINTELPRO, and the target of 233 of 295 authorized "Black Nationalist" COINTELPRO actions.
+By 1969, the Black Panthers were the primary target of the FBI's COINTELPRO, and the target of 233 of 295 authorized Black Nationalist COINTELPRO actions.